Catalyzing the fundamental, systemic shifts needed to build resilience in a changing climate

 From monster hurricanes flattening entire islands in the Caribbean to crop-withering droughts across East Africa, intensifying climate impacts are beginning to test the limits of what the world can adapt to by making relatively minor, incremental adjustments to existing economic, social and environmental systems.
 Hotter temperatures could, for instance, force production of heat-sensitive crops like coffee to shift to cooler locations, while more resilient crops replace it in warmer locations.
 Rising sea levels may push communities living across low-lying coastal zones to abandon their homes and relocate, while cities pummeled by recurrent hurricanes may need to overhaul building codes and establish “no build zones” to protect residents from storm surges.

 To manage these increasingly severe impacts, some decision-makers must respond with transformative adaptation approaches – fundamental, systemic changes that help protect development gains, maximize resilience investments and reduce the escalating risk of conflict from climate change.
-Although these dramatic shifts may be disruptive and difficult, they may also be some countries’ best bet approach in the face of stark future.
+Although these dramatic shifts may be disruptive and difficult, they may also be some countries’ best bet approach in the face of a stark future.

 Yet too few examples of the dramatic, fundamental shifts needed to protect millions of lives and livelihoods exist, and tools and methodologies for longer-term, transformative approaches are only now being developed, leaving much of the world unprepared to manage increasing climate risks.
 Lack of awareness, funding and political will also hinder efforts to adopt transformative adaptation strategies.